Sam Wood | Subjects | Structure and Story Telling | Visual Style | Rankings

 They Learned About Women is a full scale musical:

 They Learned About Women is neither boring nor brilliant.
 On the plus side, are the large range of settings found, everything from training camp to vaudeville houses.
 David Cox's costumes are also spiffy, especially the suits and formal wear for the men.
 The film's humor is cornball, although you have to like a radio announcer called Graham McCracker.
-The ethnic humor is badly dated, although it can be said that it is not malicious, and probably was not an attempt to denigrate or spread hatred against any ethnic group.
+The ethnic humor is badly dated.

 Class